cyberyoung/awesome-stars/README.md

 - [heroic](https://github.com/spotify/heroic) - The Heroic Time Series Database
 - [pinpoint](https://github.com/naver/pinpoint) - APM, (Application Performance Management) tool for large-scale distributed systems.
 - [opentsdb](https://github.com/OpenTSDB/opentsdb) - A scalable, distributed Time Series Database.
-- [CronHub](https://github.com/sharpstill/CronHub) - CronHub is a better crontab, it is a web application which can monitor a large number of machines' crontabs, and easy to manage it from web page
+- [CronHub](https://github.com/machanic/CronHub) - CronHub is a better crontab, it is a web application which can monitor and control the crontabs of multiple machines from the web page.
 - [gson](https://github.com/google/gson) - A Java serialization/deserialization library to convert Java Objects into JSON and back
 - [DroidPlugin](https://github.com/DroidPluginTeam/DroidPlugin) - A plugin framework on android,Run any third-party apk without installation, modification or repackage
 - [Cassandra-Research](https://github.com/codefollower/Cassandra-Research) - Cassandra数据库源代码学习研究(包括代码注释、文档、用于代码分析的测试用例)